jbowman86/VBA_Challenge/README.md

 ## Overview of Project

 The aim of this project is to analyse the yearly stock data in order to compare stock performance for the years 2017 and 2018.
 To accomplish this task, the VBA script was refactored to determine total daily volume of trades for each stock as well as its rate of return.
 Analysis was completed using Excel and VBA code.
-The refactored code were then be timed and compared against the original code to determine if newer code is more efficient.
-The end goal of this analysis is to provide information of stocks from the years 2017 and 2018 to thereby identify stocks that have the best return.
-Therefore, determining which stocks should be invested in future.
+The refactored code was then timed and compared against the original code to determine if newer code is more efficient.
+The end goal of this analysis is to provide information of stocks from the years 2017 and 2018 to thereby identify stocks that have the best return and should be invested in future.

 ## Results